diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 - Because we're dealing with random events, let's do a Monte Carlo simulation.
 - Simulate the evolution of the investment 1000 times for each party.
-- Print the party with the highest avereage ROI in the 8th year, along with the full evolution for that party.
+- Print the average investment and its standard deviation for the parties with the highest final average and the one with lowest standard deviation.
-- Include also the standard deviation of the ROI for that party in the 8th year and the 25%, 50% and 75% percentiles.
+- For the party with the highest average, include also the 25%, 50% and 75% percentiles.

 --